Clyde McPhatter: Solo career

 Just after his military discharge, McPhatter recorded his first solo hit, "Love Has Joined Us Together", with Ruth Brown.
 He released several R&B recordings in the next few years, including "Rock and Cry", "Seven Days" (later a bigger hit for Tom Jones), "Treasure of Love", "Let Me Know", "Just to Hold My Hand", and his biggest solo hit, "A Lover's Question", written by Brook Benton and Jimmy T. Williams, which peaked at number six in 1958.

 McPhatter's 1956 recording "Treasure of Love" was his first number-one hit on the R&B charts as a solo artist, and spent one week in the UK Singles Chart.
 It reached number 16 on the U.S. pop charts, sold over two million copies in the United States alone, and was awarded a gold disc by the Recording Industry Association of America.

+During that period McPhatter toured the United States as part of promoter Irvin Feld's "Biggest Star of 1956."
+Prior to his ownership of Ringling Bros. and Barnum & Bailey, Feld's integrated music tours included both Black and White singers on the same stage, including Bill Haley and the Comets, Bo Diddley, The Platters, and The Drifters.

 After leaving Atlantic Records, McPhatter signed with MGM Records and released several more songs, including "I Told Myself a Lie" and "Think Me a Kiss" (1960), and his first single for Mercury Records, "Ta Ta".
 His tenure on these labels proved to be less fruitful than his time with Atlantic.
 He moved to other record labels and recorded more singles, including "I Never Knew" and his final top-10 hit, "Lover Please", written by country artist Billy Swan, which made it to number seven in 1962.
 After "Lover Please", McPhatter's career took a downward turn, as musical styles and tastes were constantly changing during the 1960s.
 He managed a top 30 R&B hit, "Crying Won't Help You Now", in 1964, then fell off the charts.
 McPhatter turned to alcohol abuse, sporadically releasing recordings that failed to chart.

 In 1968, McPhatter moved to England, where he still had something of a following, using the UK band ICE as backup.